Predicting Shallow Water Dynamics using Echo-State Networks with Transfer Learning: Shallow-Water Equations

-Parameters for direct numerical simulations of the SWE are presented in the table below, where $\Delta x$ and $\delta t$ are space and time discretizations, respectively.
+Parameters for direct numerical simulations of the SWE are presented in the table below, where $\Delta x$ and $\delta t$ are space and time discretizations, respectively. {\colb Time step $\Delta t$ is used to generate data for the training of the ESN and generating prediction trajectories. }

-We consider the reservoir size $D=5000$ and both the water height and momentum are discretized with $n=400$ points.
-Since we consider predictions for both, water height and momentum, $N=800$ in the definition of the input and output matrices $W_{in}$ and $W_{out}$ discussed in section \ref{sec:methods}.
+We consider the reservoir size $D=4800$ and both the water height and momentum are discretized with $n=400$ points.
+Since we consider predictions for both, water height and momentum, $N=800$ in the definition of the input and output matrices $W_{in}$ and $W_{out}$ discussed in section \ref{sec:methods}. {\colb The CFL condition for the parameters and regimes considered here is $\delta t < O(10^{-3})$ (exact constant depends on the velocity and water height level).
+Therefore, ESN predictions are generated with the time-step $\Delta t$ which is approximately 100 times larger than the largest possible time-step in numerical simulations of the SWE.}

 Equations in \eqref{swe} conserve the mean water height, $h_0$, which corresponds to the conservation of mass.
-Although the momentum is no longer conserved because of the presence of viscosity, momentum changes very slowly in the simulations.
+Although momentum is no longer conserved because of the presence of bottom topography (form drag or pressure drag), momentum changes very slowly in the simulations.
 In particular, for simulation times presented here changes in the momentum are less than 0.2\%.
-Therefore, momentum effectively remains a quasi-conserved quantity which affects the dynamics of the equations.

 {\bf Training Dataset.} Since our goal is to learn the dynamics of the shallow-water model, we do not concentrate on a single trajectory.
 Instead, we compose the training dataset using several trajectories with different initial conditions.
-In particular, we simulate the SWE dynamics \eqref{swe} numerically to generate $M=50$ trajectories on $t\in[0,30]$ with random initial conditions
+In particular, we simulate the SWE dynamics \eqref{swe} numerically to generate $M=20$ trajectories on $t\in[0,20]$ with random initial conditions